 For people with anxiety it can also affect their physical response which can impact their weight.
 Some who have anxiety may be nervously more active, have trouble sleeping and generally expend more energy when they are anxious which can lead to weight loss.
 Others will become tired from their anxiety and become inactive, leading to weight gain.

 While people may react to anxiety differently, any type of sudden weight fluctuation can be a sign that they are struggling with serious mental health issues and need help.
-If anxiety is affecting them physically and mentally then it may be a good idea to contact a mental health treatment center for recovery.
+If anxiety is affecting them physically and mentally then it may be a good idea to contact a mental health treatment center or a luxury rehab center for recovery.